 Amongst all my activities I also had some time to explore Tremblant Village, which was inspired by Swiss ski villages and streets of Quebec City.

 If you don’t wish to your activity card to access the beach and tennis club as I did, you can also go visit Mirror Lake which is within Tremblant Village where you can see ducks or you can visit the small public beach on Chemin de la Chapelle where you can go for a swim too.

-There are plenty of great dining options within the village, but my 3 favorites were the Microbrasserie La Diable (a microbrewery), Oh la Vache! (go for their ice cream), and La Maison de la Crêpe (go for the crepes of course).
+There are plenty of great dining options within the village, but my 3 favourites were the Microbrasserie La Diable (a microbrewery), Oh la Vache! (go for their ice cream), and La Maison de la Crêpe (go for the crepes of course).
 La Diable brews their own beers which you can only buy at Mont Tremblant and it happens to have a great patio to relax with friends and a pint.
-Oh la Vache, I stumbled upon as after hiking on a 33C (91 F) day I needed to cool down and the quality of the ice cream was outstanding with fresh and bold flavors.
-Another highlight was the La Maison de la Crêpe which I decided to check out as it is very highly reviewed and the quality of savory crepe was outstanding.
+Oh la Vache, I stumbled upon as after hiking on a 33C (91 F) day I needed to cool down and the quality of the ice cream was outstanding with fresh and bold flavours.
+Another highlight was the La Maison de la Crêpe which I decided to check out as it is very highly reviewed and the quality of savoury crepe was outstanding.